 Caring for individuals who are ill or injured is an everyday occurrence for those who practice in the field of nursing.
-Campbell University College of Pharmacy & Health Sciences’ nursing students are expected to provide care to patients who may or may not have known or unknown communicable diseases, which include but are not limited to HIV/AIDS, tuberculosis, hepatitis B, and hepatitis C. Although rare when proper preventative measures are used, such contact may result in a student’s being exposed to infectious agents and/or transmitting an infectious disease to other individuals.
-Application to and acceptance of an offer from the College of Pharmacy & Health Sciences’ nursing program indicates a student’s understanding and acceptance of professional risks related to nursing.
+Campbell University’s nursing students are expected to provide care to patients who may or may not have known or unknown communicable diseases, which include but are not limited to HIV/AIDS, tuberculosis, hepatitis B, and hepatitis C. Although rare when proper preventative measures are used, such contact may result in a student’s being exposed to infectious agents and/or transmitting an infectious disease to other individuals.
+Application to and acceptance of an offer from the Catherine W. Wood School of Nursing indicates a student’s understanding and acceptance of professional risks related to nursing.

 Fitness for Practice

 All students must be able to perform the essential functions of a student nurse.
 This includes, but is not limited to: the ability to perform 12 hour clinical shifts, manual dexterity, physical strength to stand for extended periods of time, safe movement of clients, the ability to lift 50 pounds and push 200 pounds, bend without limitation, and sensory abilities for sight, hearing and touch.

 Campbell University does not discriminate in the recruitment, admission, educational process, or treatment of students.
 Students who have self-identified their disabilities, provided documentation of their disabilities, and requested reasonable accommodations are entitled to receive approved modifications of programs, appropriate academic adjustments, or auxiliary aids that enable them to participate in and benefit from all educational programs and activities.